 Exeter: Cathedral City on the River Exe

 Exeter is the administrative centre of Devon and punches well above its size in terms of things to see and do.
-Pop into Gandy Street to see one of the locations that inspired J.K Rowling for a certain Mr Potter.
+Pop into Gandy Street to see one of the locations that inspired J.K Rowling for a certain young Potter.
 Not far from there, you can explore the ruins of ancient Rougemont castle; I used to have many hides under its sprawling trees as a child.

-Exeter Cathedral is a beautiful place to explore, and you’ll also find timbered Mol’s Coffee House in Cathedral Yard.
+Exeter Cathedral is a beautiful place to visit, and you’ll also find timbered Mol’s Coffee House in Cathedral Yard.
 Nightlife is centred around the Quayside, where there are plenty of opportunities for a good time on the river.
 Curiosities in the city include Parliament Street, one of the narrowest streets in the world, and The House That Moved, a fourteenth century timber building painstakingly moved inch by inch to make way for a road.